EclipseFdn/iot.eclipse.org/README.md

 ## Project Adopters

-Organizations that are not members of the Eclipse Foundation but use Eclipse technologies can now be listed as Eclipse adopters.
-Eclipse adopters are organizations that voluntarly choose to show their support to their favorite Eclipse projects.
-On this website, adopters are displayed under the ```/adopters``` virtual path.
+Does your organization use Eclipse IoT projects?
+Organizations — whether they are members of the Eclipse Foundation or not — can be listed as Eclipse IoT technology adopters.

+Adopters are organizations that voluntarily show their support for the Eclipse IoT projects they have adopted (i.e. shipping commercial products based on the projects and/or using the projects for non-commercial or internal reasons).
+On this website, adopters are displayed under the [/adopters](https://iot.eclipse.org/adopters/) virtual path.

 You can add your organization logo to our list of adopters by submitting a pull request or by creating an [issue](https://github.com/EclipseFdn/iot.eclipse.org/issues/new?template=adopter_request.md).